 - Some users note the UI/UX can be complex compared to newer tools

 - Quote-based.
-Typically starts in the low five-figure range annually plus a percentage of partner-driven revenue.
+Typically starts in the low five-figure range ($15,000) annually plus a 3% of partner commissions/payouts.

 3. Kiflo